Safe Sitter® Sisters Work Together To Save A Life

-Two weeks after completing a Safe Sitter® class at Beloit Memorial Hospital in Wisconsin, Elaine, 14, and Tiffany, 13, used what they’d learned about staying calm to help their brother, William, 12, through a severe asthma attack while their parents were away.
+Two weeks after completing a Safe Sitter® class at Beloit Memorial Hospital in Wisconsin, Elaine, 14, and Tiffany, 13, used what they’d learned about staying calm to work closely together to help their brother, William, 12, through a severe asthma attack while their parents were away.
 “They keep an eye on each other while we’re at work,” said their mother, Fran.
 “They handled it calmly and accurately.”

 When Will’s breathing was getting worse and his sisters couldn’t locate the inhaler, they called 9-1-1 as well as their parents at work.
 Fran made it home just after the arrival of the EMS.
 Both girls realized how serious a situation it was.

 “I was helping Will to stay calm,” Elaine said.
 “We were scared because he’d never had an attack like this one before.
 But Safe Sitter® helped me know what to do and to stay calm.”

 Tiffany, who comforted Will while Elaine tried to locate his inhaler, said, “Will was lying on the floor.
 We knew his breathing was getting a lot worse.
 I knew not to panic.
 Elaine finally found the inhaler and he was getting better by the time EMS came.”